 The Best Hardware Hack #1.
 Toilet Paper Dispenser for the 21st Century

-The team named The Winners has created a device for those who are obsessed with Facebook so much that can’t stop using it even on the toilet.
+The team named The Winners has created a device for those who are obsessed with Facebook so much that they can’t stop using it even on the toilet.
 The team has created a toilet paper dispenser that supports social networks.
 The device solves two problems at once: provides you with the toilet paper when you need it the most and increases your socialization.
 Here’s how everything works.
 Imagine that you’re in a hopeless situation.
 In a paperless situation, to be more precise.
 You can create a new post on Facebook asking your friends for some help.
-By liking and commenting this post, your friends can initialize the paper dispenser that will print the Facebook post along with all the warm comments of your friends on a piece of a toilet paper.
+By liking and commenting on this post, your friends can initialize the paper dispenser that will print the Facebook post along with all the warm comments of your friends on a piece of toilet paper.
 Warm comments, warm toilet paper, increased socialization.
-Looks like a win-win-win situation.
+It looks like a win-win-win situation.

 The Best Hardware Hack #2.
 Bring Some Intelligence Into the Vehicles

-The team called Diploma for hackathon got the prize for the best hardware hack for trying to implement AI algorithms for car engines.
+The team called Diploma for the hackathon got the prize for the best hardware hack for trying to implement AI algorithms for car engines.

 The Most FUN-tastic Mobile Hack.
 What The Kiss?

 Long-distance relationships is an ordeal.
 Messengers developers try to help us deal with the issue, but sometimes even a live video chat is not enough.
 The team named What The Kiss created a mobile app intended to improve the exchange of feelings at a distance.
 The built-in face detection system can recognize an emotion that users want to share.
 With this app, you can send air kisses to your loved ones anywhere in the world.